VladislavP05/TetriC/README.md

 ## Controls

 - A/D - Move the active piece to the left/right
-- (Not Implemented) Q/R - Rotate the active piece clockwise/contra-clockwise
+- Q/R - Rotate the active piece clockwise/contra-clockwise
 - (Not Implemented) S - Increase the falling speed of the active piece

 ## How To Compile